-We really want to continue here, so we need to convince the EES panel that it is worth redesigning the construction compound so that we can stay and continue bringing you interesting art, exhibitions as well as garden necessities and advice.
+We really want to continue to operate on this site, supporting local artists and as a hub for our local community.
+We need to convince the EES panel that it is worth redesigning the construction compound so that we can stay and continue.

 Why BAAG matters!

+We are passionate about nurturing creativity in the arts and in the garden and have developed an approach to complement other arts attractions in the area.
 BAAG has evolved over several decades to its current iteration, which provides a range of environmental, arts and community benefits.
 This has been possible due to our extensive local community networks, trusted identity, experience, expertise, management systems, stability, infrastructure and an ability and commitment to work with the local community.
-Some features relevant to our local community are detailed below.

 BAAG is deeply embedded in and interdependent within our community.
 We have operated from the one site for 50 years and have created community, and sustainable gardening and living leadership that is locally relevant.
 We provide continued support though sponsorships, donations, advice and talks.

 BAAG is regularly involved in on and off-site community activities and events, providing workshops for local festivals and giving talks to local groups.
 We have taken part in a number of City of Manningham initiatives such as Spring Outdoors, Heritage Week, Manningham festival, Fair Trade Group and Healthy Living Week.

 BAAG, its directors and its CEO are, or have been actively involved in, many community groups such as SGA, Friends of the Yarra Valley Parks (FYVP), Manningham Tourism Advisory Group, Food Connect, SGA Pods and Friends of Little Bolin Park care group.
 We support a number of care-giving organisations including the Kevin Heinz Garden Centre, NEAMI and Austin Health.